kvsg-7/CSS-Basics-Track/README.md

 ## Description

-This project or repo is a personnel, that was created to pracrice some **CSS** skills I just learned through [theodinproject](https://www.theodinproject.com/)
+This project or repo is a personnel project, that was created to pracrice some **CSS** skills I just learned through [theodinproject](https://www.theodinproject.com/)

 ### Key Concepts